Fantastic Beasts The Crimes of Grindelwald (FB2) – J.K. Rowling

 The underlying story is all about choices.
 Good vs bad, and which side you choose to follow.
 From Hogwarts to beautiful Paris, the settings are spectacularly brought to life.
 Grindelwald’s power is growing and we witness how incredibly manipulative he can be.
 Queenie was my favorite character from FB1, so her journey is hard to see, but I hope it leads to good.

 There are some nice references throughout the movie that HP fans will pick up on and love.
 There’s also a familiarity that makes us feel that we’re already engaged in the lives and stories of the characters.
 We see Albus Dumbledore (Jude Law), Minerva McGonagall (Fiona Glascott), Leta LeStrange (Zoë Kravitz) – Lenny must be proud, Theseus Scamander (Callum Turner), Nagini (Claudia Kim) – a central HP character as you’ve never seen her before.
 I remember how controversial the choice of Depp as Gellert Grindelwald (Johnny Depp) was in FB1, but I think he did a great job.
 He has certainly been a master of unusual characters throughout his career.

 I loved this movie.
 The climax is all about choices made, and the promise of what is to come is exciting, I can’t wait for FB3.

 I thoroughly enjoyed both the movie and the book.
 I was already a big fan of Queenie, but now I have added Nagini to that list.
 In the case of Fantastic Beasts, the movie outshines the book.
 I recommend reading the screenplay after seeing the movie.
-To do so before would only give the reader a limited view of the wizarding world.
+To do so before would only give a limited view of the amazing settings and imagery of the wizarding world.